jsalignon/cactus/docs/1_Intro/tutorial.md

 This command will download the references to the `params.references_dir` folder set up in the global Cactus configuration file, as well as the worm test dataset in the current folder.

-The worm test dataset comes from the Koluntzic et al manuscript (see the [Test datasets](/docs/2_Install/Test_datasets.md) section), and contains ATAC-Seq and RNA-Seq samples of C. elegans worms exposed to RNA interference (RNAi) on two FACT subunits; hmg-4, spt-16, as well as Renilla luciferase (Rluc) which served as a control (abbreviated "ctl").
+The worm test dataset comes from the Koluntzic et al manuscript (see the [Test datasets](/docs/2_Install/Test_datasets.md) section), and contains ATAC-Seq and RNA-Seq samples of *Caenorhabditis elegans* worms exposed to RNA interference (RNAi) on two FACT subunits; hmg-4, spt-16, as well as Renilla luciferase (Rluc) which served as a control (abbreviated "ctl").

-We can go to the worm test dataset folder and check the pre-made experimental design with these commands:
+We can go to the freshly downloaded worm test dataset folder and check the pre-made experimental design with these commands:
 ```bash
 cd worm
 printf "\n\nATAC-Seq fastq files\n"